In Vitro Fertilization (IVF)

 Ten couples with the same circumstances may make very different decisions.
-It is important to talk to a physician so s/he can help you determine which treatment is the best fit for you.
-Patients often have the option to pursue one of two types of IVF depending on several factors:
+It is important to talk to a physician so she or he can help the patient determine which treatment is the best option.
+Patients often have the option to pursue either standard IVF or natural cycle IVF, depending on several factors.

-If you are simply looking for the quickest route to pregnancy, standard IVF may be best.
-If you are a woman who cannot make a lot of eggs, then natural cycle may be the better choice.
+For patients simply looking for the quickest route to pregnancy, standard IVF may be best.
+If a woman cannot make a lot of eggs, then natural cycle IVF (NC-IVF) may be the better choice.
 Some people will choose NC-IVF to avoid having any embryos in storage.

 IVF maximizes pregnancy rates by using normal human biology to our advantage.
-In general, women are born with around 2 million eggs.
+In general, women are born with around two million eggs.
 Most of these eggs are in hibernation within the ovary.
-Every month, a batch of these eggs comes out of hibernation.
+Every month a batch of these eggs comes out of hibernation.

 Typically, one egg from this batch ovulates while others die.
 Unfortunately, there is no guarantee that the best quality egg is the one that will ovulate.

 The reason most of the eggs die is because there is not enough follicle stimulating hormone (FSH) to support the growth of all of the eggs.
 One egg essentially steals the hormone and the other eggs degenerate.

 By stimulating women with injections of FSH, the IVF process saves most of these eggs from being lost.
 The pregnancy rates are generally far higher than what occurs in a normal menstrual cycle, because multiple eggs are harvested, and the very best embryos are selected for placement in the uterus.

 Most couples proceed through IVF and pregnancy without difficulty, but there are some risks associated with IVF.
 There are risks to the mother and risks to the baby.
 However, unless the mother has twins or other underlying conditions, her pregnancy will not be considered “high risk.”